 Performance outcomes Acceptable outcomes

 Assessable development

 Key resource areas

-PO1 Sensitive land uses and reconfiguration of a lot that facilitate sensitive land uses, are not: (a) located where the economic benefits of winning resources may be curtailed or restricted; and (b) located where they are adversely affected by the following impacts generated by Key AO1.1 Sensitive land uses and reconfiguration of a lot that facilitate sensitive land uses are located outside KRA processing areas, KRA separation areas and KRA transport routes as identified on the Extractive resources and high impact activities overlay map.
+PO1 Sensitive land uses and reconfiguring a lot that facilitates sensitive land uses, are not located where: (a) the economic benefits of winning resources may be curtailed or restricted; and (b) they are adversely affected by the following impacts generated by Key Resource Area (KRA) processing areas and transport routes: (i) ground vibration; or (ii) noise; or (iii) odour; or (iv) dust; or (v) visual; or (vi) vehicular access and safety.
+AO1.1 Sensitive land uses and reconfiguring a lot that facilitates sensitive land uses are located outside KRA processing areas, KRA separation areas and KRA transport routes as identified on the Extractive resources and high impact activities overlay map.

-Resource Area (KRA) processing areas and transport routes: (i) ground vibration; and (ii) noise; and (iii) odour; and (iv) dust; and (v) visual; and (vi) vehicular access and safety.
 AO1.2 If compliance with AO1.1 cannot be achieved, development located within a KRA processing area or KRA separation area: (a) is a development commitment; or

-Performance outcomes Acceptable outcomes (b) demonstrates: (i) an overriding community benefit in social, economic or ecological terms that outweighs the community benefit of maintaining the long-term availability of the extractive resource; and (ii) cannot be reasonably located elsewhere If compliance with AO1.1 cannot be achieved, development located within a KRA processing area or KRA separation area incorporates design, orientation and construction measures that mitigate the potential adverse effects from existing or future extraction and processing of extractive materials by: (a) locating buildings and structures the greatest distance practicable from the resource / processing area; and (b) designing buildings so the areas where people live, work and congregate (habitable rooms) are furthermost, and orientated away, from the resource / processing area; and (c) minimising openings in walls closest to these effects; and (d) providing mechanical ventilation to living areas sensitive to these effects; and (e) using appropriate construction insulation and glazing materials.
-AO1.4 Development with direct vehicular access to an identified KRA transport route does not adversely affect the safe and efficient operation of vehicles transporting extractive materials.
+Performance outcomes Acceptable outcomes (b) demonstrates: (i) an overriding community benefit in social, economic or ecological terms that outweighs the community benefit of maintaining the long-term availability of the extractive resource; and (ii) cannot be reasonably located elsewhere If compliance with AO1.1 cannot be achieved, development located within a KRA processing area or KRA separation area incorporates design, orientation and construction measures that mitigate the potential adverse effects from existing or future extraction and processing of extractive materials by: (a) locating buildings and structures the greatest distance practicable from the resource / processing area; and (b) designing buildings so the areas where people live, work and congregate (habitable rooms) are furthermost, and orientated away, from the resource / processing area; and (c) minimising openings in walls closest to these effects; and (d) providing mechanical ventilation to living areas sensitive to these effects; and (e) using appropriate construction insulation and glazing materials. identified KRA transport route does not adversely affect the safe and efficient operation of vehicles transporting extractive materials.